Midnightcoffee/Course-Projects/README.md

 to shrink an image...
 Pretty cool.

-Depth-first Search VS Source Removal ...
-FIGHT!
+Algorithm Analysis: DFS vs Source Removal
 ==========================================================================

-+ toplogy/
++ topology/
-+ Algorithms Design and analysis
++ Algorithms Design and Analysis
 + Wayne State
-+ Degree expected 2014
++ Degree expected Dec, 2014

-This directory explains in code which algorithm has the better running time.
++ ReadMe:

-For the break down check the readme.
-I employed some rather unorthodox methods in both algorithms.
-For instance, my DFS and source removal both employ sets to keep track of visited nodes.
-For what I analyzed to be a minor time benefit.
+The code in directory explains which algorithm has the better running time By using Pythongs Timeit module.For the final score check the Readme.
+I employed some rather unorthodox data structures in both algorithms.
+For instance, my DFS and source removal both benefit from a slight running time boost from using sets to keep track of visited nodes.

 Infix expression checker